Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 In order to determine the signs appearing in the counts of triangles, we need to specify the brane structures on the Lagrangians $L(d)$.
 Since $L(d)$ fibers over a curve in the base, and its intersection with each fiber is a curve, the tangent bundle of $L(d)$ is trivial, and we can define a framing of $TL(d)$ using the vertical and horizontal tangent vectors at each point.
 Using this framing, we can give $L(d)$ a trivial $\Spin(2)$ structure, which is induced by product of the trivial $\Spin(1)$ structures on the horizontal an vertical tangent bundles.

 Although we have not said much about it up until now, strictly speaking the generators of $CF^*(L(d_1),L(d_2))$ are not canonically identified with intersection points $q \in L(d_1)\cap L(d_2)$.
-Rather, each intersection point $q$ gives rise to a $1$-dimensional $\R$--vector space, the orientation line $o(q)$, generated by the two orientations of the point $q$ subject to the condition that their sum is zero.
-In order to give a pseudo-holomorphic curve a definite sign, we must first choose trivializations of the orientation lines $o(q)$.
+Rather, each intersection point $q$ gives rise to an abstract $1$-dimensional $\R$--vector space, the orientation line $o(q)$.
+Following \cite[Ch.
+11]{seidel-book}, this line is canonically isomorphic up to multiplication by a positive number with the determinant line of a certain Fredholm operator $D_q$.
+The moduli space of pseudo-holomorphic curves is canonically oriented relative to these lines.

 In the case $d_1 \leq d_2$, where all the intersections have degree $0$, there is a preferred choice of trivialization for $o(q)$.
 Let $q \in L(d_1)\cap L(d_2)$.
 Then we have horizontal-vertical splittings